spacecataz/SWMF_helpers/README.md

 shell scripts.
 Read the individual help information for full descriptions (use either the `-h` flag when calling or use `more` to read the file header).

+Many rely on Spacepy, sometimes on *development versions* of Spacepy.
+Users should be aware of this limitation when running into issues.

 ## Script Summary

 | Script Name | Description |